Thank you for subscribing

 GAC’s initial line-up for Australia comprises three models, each targeting a different segment:

-GAC Aion V - an all-electric 5-seat medium SUV that headlines GAC’s launch.
-Australia will receive the second-gen Aion V from GAC’s dedicated electric division.
+GAC Aion V – an all-electric 5-seat medium family SUV that headlines GAC’s launch.
+Australia will receive the second-generation Aion V from GAC’s dedicated EV division.
 It arrives in the most in-demand segment and will be up against the soon-to-be-updated Toyota RAV4, Kia Sportage and electric BYD Sealion 7.

-GAC Emzoom - a petrol-powered small SUV similarly sized to Australia’s favourite compact SUV, the Hyundai Kona.
-It’s a stylish and tech-laden and expected to be priced for attention.
+GAC Emzoom – a petrol-powered small SUV similarly sized to Australia’s favourite compact SUV, the Hyundai Kona.
+It’s stylish and tech-laden, and priced for attention.

 More: Australia's best electric cars, SUVs and utes